Cingulara/openrmf-docs/README.md

 > Please ensure you check the launch.json on the VSCode windows to point to your NATS and your Keycloak setup.

+## Install in Air-Gapped / Disconnected Environment

+There are [separate instructions](airgapped-install.md) in the included air-gapped installation MD file.

 ## Metrics Tracking with Prometheus and Grafana

 Starting with version 0.10.7 we include metrics tracking for all our major subsystems.
 See the [OpenRMF Metrics](metrics.md) document for more information.